 It may not be feasible to detect and undertake patent enforcement action to stop infringing activity by a number of individual entities, each on a small scale, such as compounding pharmacies.
 Further, our industry has produced a large number of patents and it is not always clear which patents cover various types of products or methods of use.
 A third party may claim that we or our contract manufacturers are using inventions covered by the third party's patent rights and may go to court to stop us from engaging in the alleged infringing activity, including making, using or selling our products and product candidates.
 These lawsuits are costly and could affect our results of operations and divert the attention of managerial and technical personnel.
-There is a risk that a court would decide that we, or our contract manufacturers, are infringing the third party's patents and would order us or our contract manufacturers are found to have violated a third party's patent, we or our contract manufacturers are found to have violated a third party's patent, we or our contract manufacturers against certain patent infringement claims and thus may be responsible for any of their costs associated with such claims and actions.
+There is a risk that a court would decide that we, or our contract manufacturers, are infringing the third party's patents and would order us or our contractors to stop the activities covered by the patents.
+In addition, if we or our contract manufacturers are found to have violated a third party's patent, we or our contract manufacturers could be ordered to pay damages to the other party.
+We have agreed to or may agree to indemnify our contract manufacturers against certain patent infringement claims and thus may be responsible for any of their costs associated with such claims and actions.
 If we were sued for patent infringement, we would need to demonstrate that our products and product candidates or methods of use either do not infringe the patent claims of the relevant patent or that the patent claims are invalid, and we might be unable to do this.
 Proving invalidity, in particular, is difficult since it requires clear and convincing evidence to overcome the presumption of validity enjoyed by issued patents.